Turn Your Old iPad or Tablet Into a Family Calendar Display

 DAKboard (Browser-based, Free Tier – Works on Any Tablet)

 DAKboard is the most popular option for good reason.
-The free tier connects to Google Calendar, Apple Calendar, or Outlook and shows your events alongside weather and a photo background.
+The free tier connects to Google Calendar and shows your events alongside weather and a photo background.
+(Apple Calendar and Outlook require a paid plan.)

 Setup (5 minutes):

 The free tier shows a small watermark.
-Premium ($6/month) removes it and adds multiple calendars, custom layouts, and to-do lists.
+The Essential plan ($6/month, or $5/month yearly) removes it and adds multiple calendars, custom layouts, and Apple Calendar support.
 For most families, the free tier is plenty.

 Google Calendar App (Free, iPad & Android)